pyinstaller/pyinstaller/doc/when-things-go-wrong.rst

 Operation not permitted error
 -----------------------------

-If you use the --onefile and it fails to run you program with error like:
+If you use the --onefile and it fails to run you program with error like

-       ./dist/hello: error while loading shared libraries: libz.so.1: failed to map segment from shared object: Operation not permitted
+**./hello: error while loading shared libraries: libz.so.1: failed to map segment from shared object: Operation not permitted**

 This can be caused by /tmp directory permissions (like filesystem is mounted with “noexec” flags).

-A simple way to solve this issue is to set, in the environment variable TMPDIR, a path to a directory in a filesystem mounted without “noexec” flags:
+A simple way to solve this issue is to set, in the environment variable TMPDIR, a path to a directory in a filesystem mounted without “noexec” flags

-       export TMPDIR=/var/tmp/
+**export TMPDIR=/var/tmp/**

 .. _helping pyinstaller find modules: